'Provocative' China pressures Taiwan with fighters, fake news amid virus outbreak

 China's actions have provoked anger in Taiwan, which has told Beijing it should focus on fighting the virus.

-Accompanying the military moves has been what Taiwan Foreign Minister Joseph Wu has called a cyber "war" of fake news from China about the virus.
+Accompanying the military moves has been what Taiwan Foreign Minister Joseph Wu has called a cyber "war" of fake online news reports from China about the virus.

-The fake reports, which Taiwan's government has quickly knocked down, include false claims that the island is covering up the true number of cases - officially at 41 and one death - and that Tsai has been infected.
+The fake reports, which Taiwan's government has quickly refuted, include false claims that the island is covering up the true number of cases - officially at 42 and one death - and that Tsai had been infected.

+Globally there are more than 90,000 cases of the virus, most of them in mainland China, where it emerged late last year.

-Taiwan says many posts include expressions only used in China, as well as simplified Chinese characters, which are not used on the island.
+Taiwan says many of the online posts include expressions only used in China, as well as simplified Chinese characters, which are not used on the island.

 Taiwan's Investigation Bureau has also warned that China is trying to undermine trust in factual news - and disrupt disease-control measures - by portraying Taiwan's official announcements on the outbreak as Chinese-made fake news.